geraldstanje/web_app/README.md

 ## Next, Next Steps:
 1. Add password authentication strategies: store SHA512 or bcrypt instead of the plain password
-2. create a database table for images, change postgres schema:
+2. Create a database table for images, and only keep the url of the image, change postgres schema:
   * CREATE TABLE users (id UUID PRIMARY KEY, email CITEXT(200) UNIQUE, password TEXT NOT NULL);
   * CREATE TABLE images (id UUID PRIMARY KEY, user_id UUID REFERENCES users, url TEXT);
 3. Store/upload the images to a CDN server